DAGNet: A Dual-View Attention-Guided Network for Efficient X-ray Security Inspection: Methodology

+In security inspection scenarios, dual-view X-ray images exhibit distinct feature distributions.
+Although the same object exhibits feature differences under different views, it still contains significant associated information.
+Additionally, due to the differing shapes and sizes of features presented in different views, there exists potential associativity between low-level and high-level features.
+To fully leverage these characteristics, this work proposes the DVHEM, as shown in \autoref{fig:DVHEM}.
+The module consists of two key components: first, it enhances the feature representations of each view through interactions based on the relationships between views; second, it constructs a Hierarchical Guidance Attention module (HGA) that guides attention across levels.
+This design fully integrates and utilizes the correlations between features from different viewpoints and scales, balancing global information and local details, thereby significantly improving performance in dual-view security inspection scenarios.

-Firstly, the MSCFE module injects positional encoding into the input features of the vertical view branch \(f_{ol}\) and the horizontal view branch \(f_{sd}\).
-Specifically, a 2D sinusoidal positional encoder generates positional embeddings, which are then added to the input features to explicitly embed spatial positional information:
+First, DVHEM adds position encoding to the input features of the vertical viewpoint branch \(F_{OL}\) and the horizontal viewpoint branch \(F_{SD}\) to introduce spatial position information, as defined below:

-where \(F_{ol}\) denotes the input features from the vertical view branch, \(F_{sd}\) denotes the input features from the horizontal view branch, and \(\text{PosEnc}(\cdot)\) represents the positional encoding function.
+Here, $F_{OL}$ and $F_{SD}$ denote the input feature maps of the vertical and horizontal view angle branches, respectively, ${PosEnc}(\cdot)$ denotes the cosine position encoding function, and $F_{OL}^{P}$ and $F_{SD}^{P}$ denote the feature maps after adding position encoding.

-Subsequently, the MSCFE module employs a Multi-Head Cross-Attention mechanism~\cite{fang2025guided,dosovitskiy2020image, liu2021swin} to facilitate feature interactions between the vertical and horizontal views.
-Specifically, the vertical view branch features are used as queries (Query), while the horizontal view branch features serve as keys (Key) and values (Value), and vice versa, enabling bidirectional feature enhancement:
+Next, DVHEM adopts a multi-head cross-attention mechanism\cite{fang2025guided,dosovitskiy2020image, liu2021swin} to promote effective feature interaction between vertical and horizontal viewpoints.
+In this mechanism, the features of one branch are used as Q (Query), and the features of the other branch are used as K (Key) and V (Value), which can be defined as:

-where \(F_{sd}^{att}\) and \(F_{ol}^{att}\) are the attention-enhanced feature representations for the horizontal and vertical view branches, respectively.

-Following the cross-attention operations, the enhanced features are fused with the original input features and subjected to Batch Normalization to maintain feature stability:

-This approach not only preserves the semantic integrity of the original features but also incorporates useful information discovered through cross-view interactions.

-Building upon the fused features, the MSCFE module further refines the representations using Depthwise Separable Convolution (DWConv~\cite{howard2017mobilenets}) to enhance edge and detail representations: